pystitch/pystitch.github.io/README.md

 # Building the Page

-You'll need to install [stitch](https://github.com/pystitch/stitch) (only available on Github at the moment).
+If you're modifying the markdown source, you'll need to install [stitch](https://github.com/pystitch/stitch) (only available on Github at the moment).
+If you're just altering the CSS, you shouldn't need `stitch`.

 To make the page, use